Charities Regulatory Authority

 The Charities Regulator maintains a register of charities that are active in Ireland.
 It is an offence for a charitable organisation to carry out activities if it is not registered with the Charities Regulator.

 Being registered with the Charities Regulator is separate from being granted a charitable tax exemption.
 A charity must be registered with the Charities Regulator before they can apply for a charitable tax exemption.
 The Revenue Commissioners decide if an organisation is a charity for tax purposes and whether it qualifies for a tax exemption.
-There is a list of bodies with charitable tax exemption on revenue.ie.
+There is a list of charitable bodies on the Charities Regulator website.

 What the Regulator needs to register a charity